 There are few things more delicious than a low and slow-cooked beef brisket.
 It’s tender.
 It’s flavorful.
 It can make your taste buds dance.
-Then came pork brisket, and believe me, this cut of meat stands on its own.
+Then came smoked pork brisket; believe me, this cut of meat stands on its own.
 Wow, is it delicious!

 A Kansas City favorite!

 Smoked pork brisket was first popularized in Kansas City, then moved into Nashville, where the Smoked Pigsket (a smoked pork brisket) has made a lasting impression.
 This cut of pork has popped up all over the country but remains popular among the barbecue community.
 Please note that smoking this meat cut differs slightly from pork belly.

 Pork brisket is the pectoral muscle of the pig.
 It is a tougher cut of meat, and, based on its location on the animal, it is a great candidate for low and slow cooking.
 It’s much smaller than a beef brisket, weighing only 3 1/2-4 pounds.
 It contains two types of muscle structures, with one side (the flat) containing mostly fat.
 This fat renders during the cooking, so don’t worry about trimming it away.

 If you are interested in smoking a pork brisket, read on.
 Keep in mind that pork briskets can be tricky to find in some locations; for that reason, we sourced ours online at Porter Road.
 It arrived within a few days, nicely packaged and perfectly trimmed.

 What does pork brisket taste like?

 Smoked pork brisket tastes like a cross between smoked pork shoulder, pork belly, and beef brisket.
 Texturally, it is tender and easy to cut, and when cooked properly, the meat will melt in your mouth.

 How to smoke a pork brisket: